EKG practice Exam 2022

-Use our lessons, drills and quizzes to improve your ECG knowledge and skills.
+Use our lessons, drills and quizzes to improve your EKG knowledge and skills.

-Most of the ECG tech jobs will be found in hospitals, but some doctor’s offices also staff this position.
+Most of the EKG tech jobs will be found in hospitals, but some doctor’s offices also staff this position.
 EKG techs typically work standard 40 hour weeks, although the occasional weekend will also be required.
-ECG technicians working in labs tend to put in longer working hours and may be on call.
+EKG technicians working in labs tend to put in longer working hours and may be on call.

 ECG Technician Job Description

-An ECG technician is a cardiology technologist with specialized training in operating equipment used to measure a patient’s heart performance.
-By attaching electrodes to a patient’s body and recording the electrical impulses transmitted by a patient’s heart with an ECG – also known as an electrocardiogram – the technician provides the data to the patient’s physician for later analysis.
+An EKG technician is a cardiology technologist with specialized training in operating equipment used to measure a patient’s heart performance.
+By attaching electrodes to a patient’s body and recording the electrical impulses transmitted by a patient’s heart with an EKG – also known as an electrocardiogram – the technician provides the data to the patient’s physician for later analysis.

 ECG technicians are typically employed in hospitals, private cardiology clinics, and laboratories, and generally work standard 40 hour work weeks with the occasional weekend.
 Technician’s employed by laboratories may work longer hours and be required to remain on call at odd hours.

 Education & Training Requirements